JetBrains/kotless/README.md

 Apart from that, Kotless code itself is widely documented, and you can take a look into its interfaces to get to know Kotless better.

 You may ask questions and participate in discussions in `#kotless` channel in [KotlinLang slack](http://slack.kotlinlang.org).

+## Special thanks
+Special thanks goes to:

+* Alexandra Pavlova (aka sunalex) for our beautiful icon
+* [Gregor Billing](https://github.com/suushiemaniac) for help with Gradle plugin and more